VEGALUISJ/Appointments-manager/README.md

 # Appoinment Manager
 # Purpose:

 This is a Web App where you can schedule appointments for your customers without loose information.
-Information is saved in Local Storage to keep data safe even if the user reloads.
+Information is saved in Local Storage to keep data safe even if the user reloads

 ![demo](https://media.giphy.com/media/28LAkmRya7tU3kl0q8/giphy.gif)